rremigio/HyperCube/README.md

 ```
 pyinstaller hypercube.spec
 ```

 This regenerates the `dist` folder with an updated `hypercube.app`.
 Replace your existing app with the new one from `dist/`.
-If you have a shortcut or dock icon pointing to the old app, update it to point to the newly built version.
+If you have a shortcut or dock icon pointing to the old ap, update it to point to the newly built version.

 ---

 # Updating